vakor50/DailyTasks/README.md

 ### Completed

+- If you miss a day, the counter resets to 0
 - Looks like you missed a day towards your goal of '', but that's okay today is the day to start again!
 - progress bar on hover, give "3 / 5 days completed"
 - Add items or habits that you're planning on tracking